-JAPN-101 (Section Elementary Japanese I 5 Credits
+JAPN-101 🕏 🔤 Elementary Japanese I

 This course includes the introductory study of vocabulary, grammar, and pronunciation.
 It emphasizes the development of proficiencies in speaking, reading, listening, and writing.
 Students will enhance their understanding of the language, culture, and geography of the Japanese world.
-A laboratory is included.